 Between the review bombing and the dismal reception of this movie this score isn’t surprising in the slightest.

 29. Ant-Man and the Wasp: Quantumania: 6.5/10 stars

 Peyton Reed said his third Ant-Man film was going to have a “more serious” tone compared to his other movies.
 What people weren’t expecting was an epic Spy Kids movie.
 Hence, this score.

 28. The Incredible Hulk: 6.7/10 stars

-Even among IMDb voters this movie will always be the worst film in the MCU.
+Even among IMDb voters, this movie will always be one of the worst films in the MCU.

 The fact that this movie is lower than Captain Marvel seems absurd but once people realized Taskmaster had been gender-swapped and that the film had a lot of feminist messages in it, the movie was bombarded by people determined to give the film a bad review.

-Hence, its shockingly atrocious bad score despite being one of the surprise MCU hits.
+Hence, its a shockingly atrocious bad score despite being, in my opinion, one of the better MCU movies.

 I’m an unapologetic fan of this movie.